Dominican Republic 365

 Isla Catalina is widely considered the better island choice over Isla Saona for snorkeling enthusiasts.
 The Wall is simply in another league compared to Saona's reef.

-More beaches to explore near Isla Catalina Beach
+More shoreline to explore near Isla Catalina Beach